noir-lang/noir/docs/docs/noir/standard_library/meta/expr.md

 #include_code resolve noir_stdlib/src/meta/expr.nr rust

-Type-checks this expression and returns the result as a `TypedExpr`.
+Resolves and type-checks this expression and returns the result as a `TypedExpr`.
+If any names used by this expression are not in scope or if there are any type errors, this will give compiler errors as if the expression was written directly into the current `comptime` function.